sackh/here-map-widget-for-jupyter/README.md

     $ jupyter nbextension enable --py --sys-prefix here_map_widget
     $ jupyter labextension install @jupyter-widgets/jupyterlab-manager js

-When actively developing your extension, build Jupyter Lab with the command:
+When actively developing your extension, build JupyterLab with the command:

     $ jupyter lab --watch

-This take a minute or so to get started, but then allows you to hot-reload your javascript extension.
+This take a minute or so to get started, but then allows you to hot-reload your JavaScript extension.
-To see a change, save your javascript, watch the terminal for an update.
+To see a change, save your JavaScript, watch the terminal for an update.

 Note on first `jupyter lab --watch`, you may need to touch a file to get Jupyter Lab to open.